Tinkerforge/doc/en/source/Hardware/Bricks/Servo_Brick.rst

 Electronic Speed Controllers (ESC) can be connected instead of RC servos.
 With these, motors e.g Brushless motors, can be controlled.
-The maximum motor current depends only on the ESC such that motors with 150A and more are possible to control.
+The maximum motor current depends only on the ESC such that it is possible to control motors with 150A or more are.

 Two :ref:`Bricklet <product_overview_bricklets>` ports can be used to extend the features of this Brick.
 It can also be used together with other Bricks in a stack.
-For example an additional :ref:`Master Brick <master_brick>` with :ref:`Master Extension <product_overview_master_extensions>` can be used to control the Brick instead over USB by other cable based (:ref:`RS485 <rs485_extension>`, :ref:`Ethernet <ethernet_extension>`) or wireless (:ref:`WIFI <wifi_extension>`) connections.
+For example an additional :ref:`Master Brick <master_brick>` with :ref:`Master Extension <product_overview_master_extensions>` allows to replace the USB connection by other cable based (:ref:`RS485 <rs485_extension>`, :ref:`Ethernet <ethernet_extension>`) or wireless (:ref:`WIFI <wifi_extension>`) connections.

 The servos can be powered by an external power supply (black connector) connected directly to the Brick or by the stack internal power supply.
-If an external power supply is connected the Brick switches automatically to this power supply.
+If an external power supply is connected the Brick automatically switches to this power supply.

 Technical Specifications